Meet Our Agents

 I am happy to consider submissions in the following areas:

-Fiction: Reading group, women’s fiction, speculative fiction.
+Fiction: reading group, women’s fiction, speculative fiction.

-Non-fiction: Memoir, narrative-led non-fiction, nature writing, media tie-in (TV, Radio, Social Media, Podcast), pop-science, and big ideas.
+Non-fiction: memoir, narrative-led non-fiction, nature writing, media tie-in (TV, Radio, Social Media, Podcast), pop-science, and big ideas.

 I am a literary agent with 30 years’ publishing experience.